Marie Jeanne: A Story of Resistance Connecting Early American & Early Mexican histories

 I hope more scholars continue digging and help highlight more of the story of Mathilde and the thousands of people who sought and experienced Mexican freedom at the many levels it materialized.

-Isabella, an African-born woman, took her enslaver to court and argued that she had been smuggled into Mexico by the slave trader James Fannin, and that because Mexican law declared any enslaved person who was smuggled into that Republic free, she was therefore free as soon as she had landed on Mexican soil.
+Isabella, an African-born woman, took her enslaver to court and argued that she had been smuggled into Mexico by the slave trader James Fannin before 1836, and that because Mexican law declared any enslaved person who was smuggled into that Republic free, she was therefore free as soon as she had landed on Mexican soil.

-Isabella also declared that shortly thereafter she was forced by an enslaver to go to Louisiana where she had been repeatedly sold, even though she told every enslaver who bought her that she was a free woman.
+Isabella also declared that shortly thereafter she was forced by her Anglo enslaver to go to Louisiana where she had been repeatedly sold, between 1836 and 1842, even though she had made sure she told every enslaver who bought her that she was a free woman.

-Note: Isabella was correct.
+Isabella was correct and understood the laws of the spaces she was held.
 In 1824 Mexico passed the Federal Act of 1824, a law that prohibited the introduction of any enslaved persons, from any foreign country, into Mexican territory, including Mexican Texas.
 The law stated that any enslaved person who was smuggled automatically gained their freedom upon setting foot on Mexican territory.

 Excerpt is from a 107-page court case document located in the manuscript collections at LSU.